 Tips

 You want pieces that are roughly bite-sized too, not long strips.
-That way every bite of the egg roll has steak in it and nothing awkward hangs out when you try to wrap them up.
+That way every bite of the egg roll has steak in it instead of one big piece bunched up in the middle.

 Related Recipes